Programs & Initiatives in Health Care

 Since 2014, the Stroke Program has been designating stroke-ready hospitals across the state so that all Minnesotans will ultimately live within 30 minutes of a hospital that is equipped and ready to provide the best stroke care possible.

 This system works best when people know the stroke signs and can act quickly to get that person care.
 Calling 911 can save a life.
-Stroke care starts in the ambulance and Emergency Medical Services is an important part of the Acute Stroke Ready team.
+Stroke care starts in the ambulance and Emergency Medical Services is an important part of the acute stroke team.

 This Stroke Communications Toolkit is a guide to the campaign, its’ materials and how your organization can use those materials.